Antitrust Litigation 2025 Comparisons

 Applicable Law

 In China, a disclosure or discovery mechanism equivalent to those found in common law jurisdictions is not available in civil lawsuit proceedings.
 This means that litigants are not legally obliged to proactively present evidence to the court or the opposing parties, nor do they have the right to compel the opposing parties to disclose evidence during the course of the proceedings.
-Instead, the Civil Procedure Law and supporting regulations have instituted a comprehensive framework of evidence rules for civil litigation, which in certain respects, can lead to effects similar to those achievable through the disclosure or discovery mechanism.
+Instead, the Civil Procedure Law and supporting regulations have instituted a comprehensive framework of evidence rules for civil litigation, which – in certain respects ‒ can have effects similar to those achievable through the disclosure or discovery mechanism.

 The foundational principle governing the burden of proof in Chinese civil proceedings is that litigants must provide evidence to support their claims or counter the arguments put forth by the opposing parties.
 Failure to provide appropriate evidence can expose a litigant to the risk of adverse consequences and even losing the case.
 During the pre-trial stage, the court will organise specific rounds of evidence exchange between the litigants to clarify both parties’ viewpoints and summarise the central focus of the dispute.
 At the trial stage, the evidence should be presented in court and cross-examined by the litigants.